declare-lab/declare-lab.github.io/_pages/people.md

   - image_path: /assets/images/people/sarthak.jpg
     excerpt: "**Sarthak Bhagat** is a research assistant at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
 He recently graduated from IIIT Delhi with Honors and his research interests include Computer Vision and Representation Learning."

+shagun:
+  - image_path: /assets/images/people/shagun.jpg
+    excerpt: "**Shagun Uppal** is a research assistant at the DeCLaRe Lab in Singapore University of Technology and Design advised by Dr. Soujanya Poria.
+She graduated with B.Tech in CSE from IIIT Delhi (2020) and her main research interests revolve around representation learning and visual-question answering and self-supervised methods. "

 deepanway:
   - image_path: /assets/images/people/deepanway.jpeg